Why a Business Valuation is Necessary for Estate Planning

 Knowing the value of the business can help you and your advisors plan to reduce the estate by giving away a portion of the business while the owner is alive.
 Part of your estate planning strategy may be to transfer your business interest by gift.
 Gifts of a certain size are not subject to gift tax.
 In order to determine if you must pay gift tax (and, if so, how much), you need to know the value of the gift.
 Any time a business interest is transferred by gift, a valuation should be conducted to document the gift tax value.
 This also reduces the risk of the IRS changing the value of the gift upon a later audit.

 If the estate cannot be reduced enough to avoid the estate tax, then a life insurance plan may be a good option.
 Having an up-to-date valuation can help you determine how much life insurance to carry, at a minimum, to cover the estate tax.

 A business valuation is an important component of estate planning.
-Determining the value of your business is not something you should attempt on your own, especially given the fact that the IRS could challenge your valuation.
-While a business valuation cannot guarantee you will go unaudited by the IRS, it can give you peace of mind that you have burden of proof from a qualified valuation specialist.
-A profitable and growing business is likely to increase in value as time passes, so adjustments may need to be made continually to your estate plan.
+Determining the value of your business is not something you should attempt on your own.
+Especially given the fact that the IRS could challenge your valuation.
+A business valuation cannot guarantee you will go unaudited by the IRS.
+But it can give you peace of mind that you have proof from a qualified valuation specialist.
+A profitable and growing business is likely to increase in value as time passes.
+So, adjustments may need to be made continually to your estate plan.
 You should contact a knowledgeable and experienced estate-planning attorney to help you understand how your business impacts your estate plan.
 We are happy to give you some references.

 Our valuation professionals, at Peak Business Valuation, have extensive knowledge of estate planning valuations.
-We can also help to identify ways to increase the value of your business through an evaluation.
+We can also help to identify ways to increase the value of your business through a valuation.
 We welcome any questions you may have.
-Feel free to reach out by email or through a phone call.
+Feel free to reach out by scheduling a free consultation.